 The consumption of electricity at the office and petrol and diesel consumption for vehicles are the major sources of GHG emissions of the Group.
-During the year ended 31 August 2020, the amount of the Group's total GHG emissions has decreased by approximately 26% from approximately 264.98 tCO_2e in the year ended 31 August 2019 to approximately 196.67 tCO_2e in the year ended 31 August 2020.
-The result reflects the effectiveness of its GHG emissions reduction measures.
+To reduce the carbon footprint at the office, the Group is endeavouring to increase investment in energy-efficient equipment and monitor the energy usage on a monthly basis.
+Moreover, with the aims to reduce the emissions of GHG on the road, the Group is planning to use more electric vehicles in the future.
+During the year ended 31 August 2021, the amount of the Group's total GHG emissions has increased by approximately 53% from approximately 196.67 tCO_2 e in the year ended 31 August 2020 to approximately 300.95 tCO_2 e in the year ended 31 August 2021.
+The result is attributed to our increased vehicle fuel consumption, which is due to the increase in business activities this year.